 - The cost of poor management (choosing the wrong agent) - Poor tenant selection, vacancy management, undetected maintenance or damage, reactive management rather than proactive management, poor attention to detail, lack of knowledge (legislation requirements), poor systems, high staff turnover, poor record keeping and poor negotiation skills.
+Ultimately, high risk.

 You should then consider how the income can vary.
 Just because an agent quotes the highest rent doesn't always mean you will achieve a higher return.
-You should consider the annual income rather than the weekly rent quoted.
+You should consider the annual return, rather than the weekly rent quoted.

 Ask yourself and/or the agent these questions;

 - Has the property manager demonstrated that the rent quoted is achievable, based on comparable results?

 - How long has the business been in operation?
 Do they have adequate resources to sustain the service they promise if for some reason they have staff shortages?
 This is particularly important in Covid times!

 - How long are you prepared to have the property vacant at the highest end of the market and what is the annual cost of extended vacancy compared to a 5% adjustment in the weekly rent over 12 months?
 Remeber the golden rule - every week vacant costs you 2% of your annual income.

 - What is the proposed marketing strategy to achieve the best and proven results?